-Link automation rules to landing page views to see re-activated leads
+- Link Automation Rules to landing page views

-Give your sales team more valuable insights by logging key page visits
+- Give your sales team insights by logging page visits

-*Some of these features are available in Pro and Enterprise editions of Pardot, and available in Standard for an additional cost.
-Drop us a message if you have any questions about this and we’ll be happy to discuss whether you might need the features or not.
+Some of these features are available in Pro and Enterprise editions of Account Engagement (Pardot), and available in Standard for an additional cost.

 1. Dynamic content isn’t just for emails

 Dynamic content can really level up your website.
-Instead of a generic web page which summarises a product or service in a generic way, you can display a highly personalised brochure that focuses on the prospects industry, their interests or can even be based on previous conversations you’ve had with them.
-Change the products, message and downloads to suit their wants and needs.
+Instead of a generic web page that summarises your product or service in a generic catch-all’ way, you can display a highly personalised page that focuses on a known prospect’s industry, interests, or even previous conversations you’ve had with them.

-Bonus tip: If you have a piece of information across several pages on your website that you have to change manually every month, make it dynamic.
-You’ll only have to change it once within Pardot to see the effects in multiple locations and you’ll save yourself loads of time.
-This is especially useful for date related things.
-I set this up for a crowdlending Fintech company who needed to update their statistics every month on the website, so using dynamic content to say ‘As of XX/XX/XX’ saved a lot of time and ensured nothing was missed!
+Let’s say you have a piece of information across several pages on your website that you have to change manually every month, you can make it dynamic.
+This way, you’ll only have to change it once within Pardot to see the update in multiple locations and you’ll save yourself loads of time.

 2. Retargeting, the Pardot way